revisit-studies/reVISit-studies.github.io/docs/tutorials/react-stimulus.md

 ```

-In the config file, we will pass the taskid and speed as parameters.
+In the config file, we pass the taskid and speed as parameters.
 Notice the response type for the trial is 'iFrame'.

 ```javascript
 "trial": {